Originally published on www.elearningindustry.com

-Avoid ad-hoc content development at all costs.
-Plan way ahead and focus on super-quality content that is easy to repurpose.
+Avoid ad-hoc LMS content marketing at all costs.
+Plan way ahead and focus on super-quality content that is easy to re-purpose.

 Make it an integral part of your overall SEO strategy by incorporating keywords and publishing individual articles on third-party platforms.

 If you want to get more tips and tricks for LMS marketing, download the free eBook 10 Marketing Strategies That No Learning Tech Vendor Can Live Without.

 About the Author